 PCT VS. CNA: ONE STUDENTS JOURNEY

-Autumn, current Patient Care Technician student at Caris College, is currently working as a Certified Nursing Assistant at a long-term care nursing home.
+Autumn, a current Patient Care Technician student at Caris College, is currently working as a Certified Nursing Assistant at a long-term care nursing home.

 Autumn said there is a big difference when comparing the job responsibilities and duties of a Patient Care Technician (PCT) and a Certified Nursing Assistant (CNA).
 She said that is one reason why she is in the Caris College PCT program getting certified in patient care, phlebotomy, and EKG (all in our 10-month accelerated program!).